jacobgnewman/jacobgnewman/README.md

 # Hi

-I'm Jacob, or MountainRose in some places
+I'm Jacob, or MountainRose :)

-Feel free to steal my dots